andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 5. Start the development server
     * `npm start`

-6. Now you can work on your React assignment
+6. Now you can work on your React Project

 </details>